LaxarJS/laxar/docs/manuals/asset_lookup.md

 ### Looking up Widget CSS and HTML Templates

 For widget CSS styles and HTML templates, the LaxarJS runtime first checks if a version is available within the theme.
-This means that you cannot only customize the CSS for a widget _x_ installed under `includes/widgets/cat/x` by placing a stylesheet at `<theme-folder>/widgets/category/x/css/x.css` but that you can also override the HTML at `<theme-folder>/widgets/category/x/x.html`.
+This means that you cannot only customize the CSS for a widget _x_ installed under `includes/widgets/cat/x` by placing a style sheet at `<theme-folder>/widgets/category/x/css/x.css` but that you can also override the HTML at `<theme-folder>/widgets/category/x/x.html`.

 When nothing was found among the assets bundled with the theme, the assets bundled with the widget are checked:
 For a widget installed under `bower_components/x/`, the paths `bower_components/x/a.theme/css/x.css` and `bower_components/x/a.theme/x.html` respectively will be checked when using a theme `a.theme`.